Understanding RC Helicopter Lift

 Most things that fly, from birds to supersonic aircraft and yes helicopters too, rely on airfoils (also called aerofoils) to create lift.

-How an airfoil (the shape of all wings, or rotor blades if looked at edge on) generates this lift is much more complex than the oversimplified low pressure above the wing theory most of us were taught in primary school, or even ground school for that matter.
+How an airfoil (the shape of all wings, or rotor blades if looked at edge on) generates lift is much more complex than the oversimplified low pressure above the wing theory most of us were taught in school; even private pilot ground school for that matter.

-To fly an RC helicopter, plane, glider or quad-copter, you certainly don't have to fully understand all the physics going on here (as I said, lift it's complicated stuff).
-Not only that, covering all the fluid dynamics going on with airfoils is well beyond my ability and the scope of this article.
-There are plenty of other good "lift articles" out there already - here's one
+To fly an RC helicopter, plane, glider or quad-copter, you certainly don't have to fully understand all the physics going on here.
+Not only that, covering all the fluid dynamics going on with airfoils right down to the quantum level of molecule interactions between the airfoil and air is well beyond my pay-grade.
+I will however show a great instructional video shortly that takes a deep dive into all that if you want a college level understanding.

 I'll just cover the simple to grasp concepts that are important in relation to our understanding of RC helicopter lift control.
 Hint - generalizations galore!